Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 !!! warning

-    Do not add large binary files or high resolution images to the repository.
+    Do not add large binary files or high-resolution images to the repository.
 See this valuable document for [image optimization](https://web.dev/fast/#optimize-your-images).

 #### Special Feature: Admonitions

-[Admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/), also known as call-outs, may be actively used to highlight examples, warnings, tips, important information etc.
+[Admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/), also known as call-outs, may be actively used to highlight examples, warnings, tips, important information, etc.
 Admonitions are an excellent choice for including side content without significantly interrupting the document flow.

-Several different admonitions are available within the used [material theme](https://squidfunk.github.io/mkdocs-material/), e.g., `note`, `info`, `example`, `tip`, `warning` and `cite`.
+Several different admonitions are available within the used [material theme](https://squidfunk.github.io/mkdocs-material/), e.g., `note`, `info`, `example`, `tip`, `warning`, and `cite`.
 Please refer to the [documentation page](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types) for a comprehensive overview.